-A single MDA-MB-231 cancer cell, injected intravenously, was tracked to its arrest site in the lung.
-The method, termed CellGPS, enables spatiotemporal tracking of individual cells in real time in living subjects.
+A single cancer cell, injected intravenously, was tracked to its arrest site in the lung.
+The method, which we call CellGPS, enables spatiotemporal tracking of individual cells in real time in living subjects.

 Jung KO, Kim TJ, Yu JH, Rhee S, Zhao W, Byunghang Ha, Red-Horse K, Gambhir SS & Pratx G, "Whole-body tracking of single cells via positron emission tomography", Nat.
 Biomed.
 Eng., 2020

 Ouyang Y, Kim TJ & Pratx G, "Evaluation of a BGO-Based PET System for Single-Cell Tracking Performance by Simulation and Phantom Studies," Mol.
 Imaging 15, pp. 1-8, 2016